• Job Vacancies

 At Sylvester Primary Academy, Mathematics is taught in accordance with the Mathematics programmes of study set out in the National Curriculum for Key Stages 1 and 2.
 In the Foundation Stage, teachers follow the Statutory Framework for the Early Years Foundation Stage.
 In all classes, we aim to develop lively, enquiring minds, encouraging pupils to become self-motivated, confident and capable in order to solve problems that will become an integral part of their future.

 At Sylvester, Mathematics is taught as a subject in its own right, and skills are developed through their application in other curriculum subjects.
-As a result, children receive five daily Mathematics lessons each week, but also gain regular opportunities in the other core and foundation subjects to practise, revise and further develop their mathematical and numerical skills.
+As a result, children receive five daily Mathematics lessons each week, in addition to gaining regular opportunities in the other core and foundation subjects to practise, revise and further develop their mathematical and numerical skills.
 Mathematical talk is promoted in all year groups to allow children to share and develop their mathematical understanding and reasoning at different stages in lessons.

 The National Curriculum for mathematics aims to ensure that all pupils: